Asset Reconstruction Company- An Overview

 What are the approaches related to NPA by an Asset Reconstruction Company?

 ARC has been set up to provide a focused approach to Non-Performing Loans resolution issue by:

 Functions of Asset Reconstruction Company (ARC)

-Following functions are performed by RBI as per RBI Notification:-
+Following functions are performed by ARC as per RBI Notification:

-- having net owned fund of not less than two crore rupees or such other amount not exceeding fifteen per cent of total financial assets acquired or to be acquired by the securitization company or reconstruction company, as the Reserve Bank may, by notification, specify
+- Having net owned fund (NOF)of not less than two crore rupees or such other amount not exceeding fifteen per cent of total financial assets acquired or to be acquired by the securitization company or reconstruction company, as the Reserve Bank may, by notification, specify

 - Every securitization company or reconstruction company shall make an application for registration to the Reserve Bank in such form and manner as it may specify.